 The seller and Tim agreed on a purchase price of $119,500, with a seller concession of $4,500 toward Tim’s closing costs, and $1,000 toward a new hot water heater.

-If that sounds like an unbelievable steal, bear in mind that the property was somewhat dated.
+If $119,500 with $5,500 in seller concessions sounds like an unbelievable steal, bear in mind that the property was somewhat dated.
 Tim gave notice to the other renters, who in his words “were not clean people.”
 After they moved out he went in and got to work.

 Over the course of several months, Tim replaced the flooring, rear deck, central air conditioning condenser, windows, hot water heater, kitchen appliances, cabinets and counters.